i-RIC/gui_user_manual/source/04/08_background_image.rst

    Example of the iRIC display after applying georeference

-You can modify the position of points by mouse operation or by editing cell contents in the table.
+You can modify the position of points by mouse operation, or by editing coordinate values in the table.

-You can also delete selected points from right-clicking menu.
+You can delete selected points from right-clicking menu.